Q. When is the school open?

 A. We make a concerted effort to offer a broad and balanced planned curriculum using the Early Years Foundation Stage Principles (EYFS).
 Activities are undertaken in small groups or as a whole group.
 Practical activities are dovetailed with more formal activities.
 Please see the activities page for more details.

 Q. When do I have to book a place for my child?

 A. We operate a waiting list on a first come first served basis depending on date of birth.
 We would advise placing your child’s name on our waiting list as soon as possible to avoid any disappointment.
 Please see our contact numbers.

 Q. How much do sessions cost?

-A. Each three hour session costs £13.
-However from the term after your child turns three you will get government funding for up to 15 hours per week.
-The lunch club from 12.15 – 1.00 costs an extra £3.
+A. Each three hour session costs £14.75.
+However from the term after your child turns three you will get government funding for up to 15 hours per week (or 30 hours if you are eligible).
+The lunch club from 12.15 – 1.15pm costs an extra £3.50.